CoenMeintjes/data_science_notebook_templates/README.md

 - **Decision Tree Template:** This notebook template provides a starting point for the construction of a Decision Tree model in Python.
 The notebook includes code for loading packages, importing data, doing EDA, constructing and evaluating the model.

+- **Random Forest Template:** This notebook template provides a starting point for the construction of a Random Forest classification model in Python.
+The notebook includes code for loading packages, importing data, doing EDS, constructing and evaluating the model.

 ***Coming Soon***
 - **Machine Learning Templates:** These templates will offer a starting point for building machine learning models in Python.
 It will include code for importing data, preprocessing the data, building a machine learning model, and evaluating the model's performance.